 Unsurprisingly, there was a truckload of hits and a deep cut here and there.
 Too bad he didn’t play the number 1 hit single in the Netherlands, “Goodnight Saigon”, or personal favourites “She’s Right On Time”, “Honesty”, “Prelude/Angry Young Man” (a song he, unfortunately, hasn’t played for years) and “The Night Is Still Young”.
 But there was a truckload of hits and classics (a set list of 27 songs), so that was more than compensated.
 A small selection of the two-and-a-half hour performance: “Scenes From An Italian Restaurant”, “Uptown Girl”, “My Life”, “Just The Way You Are”, “My Life”, “Big Shot”, “A Matter Of Trust”, “We Didn’t Start The Fire” and of course “New York State of Mind”.

 The 5 track encore of the amazing setlist ended with the 1980 song “You May Be Right”.
 A great ending of a great gig.
 What a wonderfully nostalgic performance.
 I would go on repeat again.
-And what does that mean: Joel will play a one-off European performance this summer in London’s Hyde Park.
+And what does that mean: Joel will play a one-off European performance this summer in London’s Hyde Park at July 7th.